Viewshed and solar radiation analysis

 Use Viewshed tool (not 'Viewshed 2' or the 'Ready to use tool') to compute the area visible from the fire_pt location.

-In the Geoprocessing pane, search for and select the 'Viewshed' tool Set input surface to 'elev_ned' Set observer feature to 'fire_pt' Set output raster to 'viewshe_elev1' Click 'Run'
+In the Geoprocessing pane, search for and select the Visibility tool from the Spatial Analyst Toolbox or 3D Analyst toolbox (the tool is listed twice in the Geoprocessing list, but either works).
+Set input surface to 'elev_ned' Set observer feature to 'fire_pt' Set output raster to 'viewshe_elev1' Click 'Run'

 What is the ground elevation at the fire_pt site?